aditisharma1908/Image-Classification-using-CNN/README.md

 # Image-Classification-using-CNN
-used to classified the images
+used to classified the images using Computer Neural Networks